anon-blue/anon.blue/README.txt

                                                        dhwhat is this? everythin
-g we know and love will be replaced
-                  DONT DO IT.
-PEOPLE STILL VERY MUCH CARE FOR YOU.
-YOU ARE LOV ED.                                        asdadwwi nwant t odie so muchcccccccc cccccccccccccccccccccccccccccccc
+g we know and love will be replaced just like everything on this page.
+Let go an d play the video game we call life.
+I do have to say that I am happy I have a wi fe that fulfills my fetish for me, which is face farting.
+I suck down her farts straight out her ass lcccccccccc
     ddd